Church of the Holy Apostles Peter and Paul, Ras: Middle Ages

+The Church was built during the reign of the Serbian Prince Radoslav around 820.
+It seems that the Serbian Prince Mutimir restored the building approximately 60 years later, making it an episcopal seat.
+The church was decorated with fresco paintings at the beginning of the 10th century during the reign of the Serbian Prince Petar Gojniković (reigned 892–917).

 The Eparchy of Ras was founded near the political center at Ras, today near city of Novi Pazar on the Ibar river.
 Ras itself originates from Latin Arsa via metathesis.

 The foundation of the episcopy which centre was this church can be dated to the first half of the 10th century.
 The imperial charter of Basil II from 1020 to the Archbishopric of Ohrid, in which the rights and jurisdictions were established, mentions that the Episcopy of Ras belonged to the Bulgarian autocephal church during the time of Peter I (927–969) and Samuel of Bulgaria (977–1014).
 The episcopy was of a small size.
 It is considered that it was possibly founded by the Bulgarian emperor, or it is the latest date when could have been integrated to the Bulgarian Church.
 If previously existed, it probably was part of the Bulgarian metropolis of Morava, but certainly not of Durrës.
 If it was on the Serbian territory, seems that the Church in Serbia or part of the territory of Serbia became linked and influenced by the Bulgarian Church between 870 and 924.
 Anyway, the church would have been protected by Bulgarian controlled forts.